MatthewThePham/React-Messaging/README.md

 > This website uses React for the frontend client.
 React router rom is used to switch pages.
 Material UI is used for general GUI objects.

 > Express and Socket IO are used for the backend server.
 Socket IO allows for easy real time data transfer between clients.
 > The backend and frontend were written in Javascript.
+Website Link: https://people-chat.herokuapp.com/

 * **Features?**